UXAspects/UXAspects/guides/angular-upgrade-guide.md

 npm install awesome-typescript-loader angular2-template-loader html-loader html-webpack-plugin --save-dev
 ```

 You will notice an HtmlWebpackPlugin, this will automatically create an index.html file in your output folder for you.
 Any scripts or stylesheets that Webpack creates will automatically be added as script or link tags in this file.
-You should create an `index.html` file that will act as a template (this will allow you to add any scripts or styles or meta tags etc.. that Webpack is not currently responsible for).
+You should create an `index.ejs` file that will act as a template (this will allow you to add any scripts or styles or meta tags etc.. that Webpack is not currently responsible for).
 See [here](https://github.com/jantimon/html-webpack-plugin) for more information.

-If you want to let Webpack handle your stylesheets for you look at [this](https://github.com/webpack-contrib/extract-text-webpack-plugin) plugin.
+If you want to let Webpack handle your stylesheets for you look at the [Extract Text Webpack](https://github.com/webpack-contrib/extract-text-webpack-plugin) plugin.

 #### Running Webpack